 How do you pronounce your last name?

 Depends who you ask.
-Most folks go with the Merriam-Webster pronunciation.
 I think you could spell it: "de-KRIFE."
 Although I publish under the long version of my name, I generally go by Lori DeKruyf.

 Do you keep in touch with your grads?